summer-yue/adversarial_examples_tf2/README.md

 TODO(summeryue): Document supported datasets, attacks and defenses.

 Milestones:
-- Build a vanilla MNIST classifier.
+- (Done) Build a vanilla MNIST classifier.
-- Build an FGSM attacker which attacks the vanila MNIST classifier.
+- (Done) Build an FGSM attacker which attacks the vanilla MNIST classifier.
-- Build a vanila CIFAR10 classifier.
+- Build a vanilla CIFAR 10 classifier.
-- Extend the FGSM attacker to be able to attack an CIFAR10 classifier.
+- Extend the FGSM attacker to be able to attack an CIFAR 10 classifier.
 - Set up a classifier which increases its robustness with adversarial training.
 The adversarial examples are generated via FGSM.
 - Add more attacks and defenses.
 TBD.